pradyotprksh/development_learning/interview/KOTLIN_INTERVIEW_PREPERATION.md

 5. Integration with Existing APIs: Coroutines can be integrated with existing APIs, including Java APIs and libraries.

 Overall, coroutines are a powerful tool for writing asynchronous code in Kotlin.
 They provide a way to write non-blocking code that is easy to read and understand, while also being performant and efficient.

+Coroutines in Kotlin are lightweight because they are implemented on top of threads, but do not require one-to-one mapping with threads.
+Unlike threads, coroutines do not need their own call stack.
+Instead, they use the same call stack as the main program or the caller coroutine.
+This means that they can be created and destroyed much faster than threads, which makes them more efficient and scalable for concurrent programming.

+In summary, coroutines are lightweight because they allow for cooperative multitasking, which is implemented by suspending and resuming the execution of code without the need to allocate a new thread or call stack for each coroutine.

 ## What are Dispatchers()